napengam/phpWebSocketServer/server/README.md

 On a shell on Linux  just start it, with logging to console, like:

-> php runSocketserver.php -console 1
+> php runSocketserver.php -console

 you shoud then see an out put like the one below on system using SSL

-> php runSocketServer.php  co=1
+> php runSocketServer.php  -console
 > Wed, 14 Jul 2021 10:01:21 +0200; Server initialized on Linux  xxx.yyy.net:8096 ssl://
 > Wed, 14 Jul 2021 10:01:21 +0200; Starting server...
 > Wed, 14 Jul 2021 10:01:21 +0200; Registered resource : /